Flat Holm: 19th century – Seafarer's Mission and Marconi

 In 1835, clergyman John Ashley from Clevedon voluntarily ministered to the population of the island.
 Ashley created the Bristol Channel Mission in order to serve seafarers on the 400 sailing vessels which used the Bristol Channel.
 The mission would later become the Mission to Seafarers, which still provides ministerial services to sailors in over 300 ports.
-A service is held annually to bless the island.

 On 13 May 1897, a 22-year-old Italian inventor named Guglielmo Marconi, assisted by a Cardiff Post Office engineer named George Kemp, transmitted the first wireless signals over open sea from Flat Holm to Lavernock Point near Penarth, Wales.
 Having failed to interest the Italian government in his project, Marconi had brought his telegraphy system to Britain.
 Here he met Welshman William Preece who was at that time Chief Engineer of the General Post Office and a major figure in the field.
 Marconi and Preece erected a 34 m high transmitting mast on Flat Holm as well as a 30 m receiving mast at Lavernock Point.
 The first trials on 11 May and 12 failed.
 On 13 May, the mast at Lavernock was raised to 50 m and the signals were received clearly.
 The message sent by Morse Code was "Are you ready"; the original paper Morse slip, signed by both Marconi and Kemp, is now in the National Museum of Wales.

-The island made communication history again on 8 October 2002, by becoming one of the first areas of South Wales to link to the Internet through a wireless connection deployed by Cardiff Council as part of the Flat Holm Project.
-The connection is used for Internet, access to Cardiff Council's data network and VOIP telephony.
-Cardiff Council's communication consultant Spencer Pearson made the first telephone call from the island 108 years after pioneer Marconi's wireless transmissions.

 Shipwrecks

 The treacherous conditions for ships around the island led to several shipwrecks.
-The British passenger vessel Tapley lost seven passengers when she became stranded on Flat Holm in January 1773 on its passage from Cork, Ireland to Bristol.
+The British passenger vessel Tapley lost seven passengers when she became stranded on Flat Holm in January 1773 on her passage from Cork, Ireland to Bristol.

-On 23 October 1817, a British sloop, William and Mary, foundered after hitting the rock islands near Flat Holm known as The Wolves (Bristol Channel).
-The ship was en route from Bristol to Waterford and sank within fifteen minutes.
-The Mate, John Outridge, and two sailors made off in the only lifeboat.
-Fifteen survivors were later rescued, having clung to the ship's rigging, but fifty-four other passengers were lost.
-Fifty of the bodies were recovered from the ship and were buried on Flat Holm.
+On 23 October 1817, a British sloop, William and Mary, foundered after hitting the three rocky islets known as The Wolves which are not far from near Flat Holm.
+The ship was en route from Bristol to Waterford and sank within 15 minutes.
+The ship's mate, John Outridge, and two sailors made off in the only lifeboat.
+15 survivors were later rescued, having clung to the ship's rigging, but 54 other passengers were lost.
+50 of the bodies were recovered from the ship and were buried on Flat Holm.

-In 1938, the steamship Norman Queen ran ashore on Flat Holm but was refloated, and in 1941 the steamship Middlesex was lost.
+In 1938 the steamship Norman Queen ran ashore on Flat Holm but was refloated, and in 1941 the steamship Middlesex was lost.